-Before showing the existence of minimizer on $m {R}\left(\mathbb{R}^3\right)$, it is worth noting the fact that if we replace $\frac{4}{3}$ by any smaller number in \ref{F3}, there is no minimizer since the energy may be unbounded below.
+Before showing the existence of a minimizer on $m {R}\left(\mathbb{R}^3\right)$, it is worth noting that if we replace $\frac{4}{3}$ by any smaller number in \ref{F3}, there is no minimizer since the energy may be unbounded below.
 The idea comes from \cite[Remark in Section 8]{AB71}.

 \begin{proposition}[Unbounded below if $\gamma$ <$\frac{4}{3}$] If $P(\rho)$ satisfies $\lim\limits_{\rho \rightarrow \infty} \sup P(\rho) \rho^{-\gamma}=K$ instead of \ref{F3}, where $\gamma<\frac{4}{3}, 0 \leq K<\infty$, then the energy $E_0(\rho)$ is unbounded below, that is $\inf\limits_{\rho \in m {R}\left(\mathbb{R}^3\right)} E_0(\rho)=-\infty$.
 In particular, there is no minimizer on $m {R}\left(\mathbb{R}^3\right)$. \end{proposition}